What is Google My Business

 Step 4 – Location Settings

-It’s going to ask if you want to add a location.
-If you click yes it will ask you to put in an address.
-If you click no it’s going to ask you to put in service areas, you can enter in any service areas you’d like (ie. country, province/state, city)
+It’s going to ask if you want to add a business location.
+For local businesses click yes and put in your address, that way you can appear on Google maps.
+For online businesses or service area businesses click no and put in your service areas.
+You can enter in any service areas you’d like (ie. country, province/state, city)

 If you have an address it’s going to ask an additional question; do you service customers outside of your area?